WaiveCar/WaiveScreen/README.md

   * Screen - The thing that sits on top of the car
   * Server - Machine(s) living off in the cloud with Peter Pan, may be distributed with a load balancer

+The directory layout:

+  * MadisonAve - Named after the advertising metonym Madison Avenue, this is the ad-buyer-facing website for
+    * Selling ads
+    * Campaign progress dashboard (in planning as of 2019/04/04)
+  * Linux - The tools, processes, and distribution techniques for maintaining the screens.
+This contains
+    * Arduino code
+    * Power management
+    * Cronjobs and etc scripts
+  * ScreenDaemon - see below
+  * ScreenDisplay - see below
+  * AdDaemon - see below

 The SCREEN parts:

   * Screen display